profjsb/deepCR/README.md

 from deepCR import deepCR
 decam_model = deepCR(mask='decam', device='CPU')
 ```
-Note 1: Model is trained on g-band images but is expected to work on
+Note 1: Model is trained on g-band images and is tested to work well on g and r bands.
-other filters as well.
+It should work on other filters as well.
 We are working on benchmarking on different filters
 but before that's done please proceed with caution working with other filters.

 Note 2: Inpainting model is TBA for DECam.